 - All cabinets and drawers should be fitted with levers or pulls rather than knobs.

 - A comfort-height toilet model should be selected that is 2 inches higher than normal and easier to transfer onto from a wheelchair.
 A toilet seat riser can be added to an existing toilet.

 - Lighting modifications along a hallway can provide a clear path to a bathroom in the dead of night when eyesight is failing.

 - Curbless showers with a bench allow someone to roll a wheelchair in and bathe.

 Costs of Aging in Place Modifications

 Johnson’s solution was to build a new one-level house for his father.
 “It’s totally accessible but you’d never know.
-We even painted rugs on the hardwood floor since we couldn’t have rugs with the wheelchair.
-It’s a joy to have wide hallways and no steps and not just for him—for all of us to be able to maneuver,” he says.
+We painted rugs on the hardwood floor since we couldn’t have rugs with the wheelchair.
+It’s a joy to have wide hallways and no steps, not just for him, but for all of us to be able to maneuver,” he says.

-By incorporating universal design features from the beginning rather than as a retrofit, costs go down remarkably—about one-third less, says Rebecca Stahr of LifeSpring Environs, an Atlanta consultancy for the 50-plus market.
+By incorporating universal design features from the beginning rather than as a retrofit, costs go down remarkably—about one-third less, explains Rebecca Stahr, CEO of LifeSpring Environs, Inc., an Atlanta-based aging-in-place consultancy.